 The project or decision will affect stakeholders, such as employees, customers, suppliers, investors, and the local community.
 Their interests and concerns may include financial implications, job security, environmental impact, and social responsibility.

-To understand the impact on each stakeholder, interviews, surveys, and focus groups can gather feedback.
+Interviews, surveys, and focus groups can gather feedback to understand the impact on each stakeholder.
 Analyzing relevant data and conducting risk assessments can help identify potential impact areas.

 This approach helps project managers understand stakeholder needs and make informed decisions that benefit everyone involved.